Skip to main content

 You should see output similar to the following.

-Netflix apache aws awslabs clone.log finos openrewrite spring-projects
+apache aws awslabs finos Netflix openrewrite spring-projects

 By default, the CLI is able to build LSTs for well-formed projects (i.e. projects that build well with a plain mvn verify or gradle build).
 At times, however, you may encounter a project that fails to build.
 This could be because of a hidden dependency on certain tooling, like NPM, or because specific dependencies or repositories are not available without additional configuration.